-PRIORITY: The Planning District's member localities urge the governor and legislature to enhance state aid to localities and public schools, to not impose mandates on or shift costs to localities, and to enhance local revenue options.
+PRIORITY: The Planning District's member localities urge the governor and legislature to enhance state aid to localities and public schools, to not impose unfunded mandates on or shift costs to localities, and to enhance local revenue options.

-As the State develops revenue and spending priorities during the ongoing pandemic, we encourage support for K-12 education, health and safety, economic development and other public goals.
+As the State develops revenue and spending priorities for the next biennium, we encourage support for K-12 education, health and public safety, economic development and other public goals.
 Localities continue to be the state's "go-to" service provider and we believe state investment in local service delivery must be enhanced.
 Especially in these critical times, the State should not expect local governments to pay for new funding requirements or to expand existing ones on locally-delivered services, without a commensurate increase in state financial assistance.

 The State should fully fund its share of the realistic costs of the Standards of Quality (SOQ) without making policy changes that reduce funding or shift funding responsibility to localities.
-We believe localities need an adequately-defined SOQ so that state funding better aligns with what school divisions are actually providing in their schools.
-This could include recognizing additional instructional positions and increasing state-funded staffing ratios.
+We believe localities need an adequately-defined SOQ so that state dollars better align with what school divisions are actually providing in schools.
+This could include recognizing additional instructional and non-instructional positions, to include school bus drivers; increasing statefunded staffing ratios; and providing funding for mental health positions/services in schools.